 Every problem in entrepreneurship is solvable.
 It’s much easier, however, to prevent issues than to spend time cleaning them up.
 Here are a few ways to minimize the potential for issues as an independent worker.

 - Surround yourself with mentors.
-Learn from people who have been exactly where you are, so you can identify potential mistakes before they happen.
+Learn from people who have been exactly where you are, so you can identify potential mistakes in your business plan before they happen.
 Mentors are there to advise you and provide insight into the next steps for your own business.
 Don’t be afraid to ask for help when you need guidance for navigating challenges.

 - Diversify your customer base.
 Ever heard the saying, “Don’t put all your eggs in one basket?”
 The same is true with solopreneurship.
 As an independent worker, you do not have the luxury of receiving unemployment benefits if your biggest client terminates your contract.
 To avoid the potential for hardship, make sure you’re always working with multiple clients.